HangarOrg/sphinx-netlify-cicd/README.rst

     ## If you are using the virtual environment and not poetry, run
     # sphinx-quickstart

 - **Set up netlify**.
 The easiest thing to do here is to set up ``netlify`` using the netlify CLI.
 And that's as simple as running ``netlify init``.
-But, the catch is that you want to make sure that you specify the right defaults for your published directory and build commands.
+When you do it, you'll want to specify that you want to ``connect this directory with GitHub first``.But, the catch is that you want to make sure that you specify the right defaults for your published directory and build commands.
 So, either make sure to specify the correct defaults (build command ``make html``, and directory to deploy (``_build/html``) or create a ``netlify.toml`` file in your root directory, like so:

 .. code:: bash